-Health and Safety Committees have a proven track record of benefiting both employers and employees.
+Health and safety committees have a proven track record of benefiting both employers and employees.
 Employers see benefits through reduced illness and accident rates, as well as higher productivity and retention of the workforce as a result of employees working in a safer and healthier environment.
 Having an effective Health and Safety Committee should also make it easier to recruit Health and Safety Representatives.

-The effectiveness of these committees has been demonstrated throughout the COVID-19 crisis, as they have been an effective vehicle to ensure that plans and risk assessments are developed in consultation with Health and Safety Representatives.
+The effectiveness of these committees was demonstrated throughout the COVID-19 crisis, as they were effective vehicle to ensure that plans and risk assessments are developed in consultation Health and Safety Representatives.

-Health and Safety Committees produce these benefits by providing a forum to raise health and safety issues, and for monitoring and responding to trends in health and safety-related statistics, such as accident and illness figures.
+Health and safety committees produce these benefits by providing a forum to raise health and safety issues, and for monitoring and responding to trends in health and safety-related statistics, such as accident and illness figures.